12 min read

 Mistake 2: Queue Jobs Without Tenant Context

-Jobs run outside request context, so tenant isn't automatically available:
+Jobs run outside request context, so tenant isn't automatically available.
+This is one of those bugs you won't catch until production.
+Pass the tenant ID explicitly:

 // app/Jobs/ProcessOrder.php